Jana-Marie/USB-PD-Firmware/docs/console_config.md

 ### Alternate Configuration Types

-While configuring a current to be requested at any voltage works well for some use cases (e.g. linear regulators), for others, it may make more sense to set the power required, or even the resistance of a resistive load.
+While configuring a constant current to be requested at any voltage works well for some use cases (e.g. providing input to linear regulators), for others, it may make more sense to set the power required (e.g. providing power to switching regulators), or the resistance of a resistive load.
 As of firmware version 1.2.0, the PD Buddy Sink supports setting these directly:

     PDBS) set_p 45000